i-MSCP/plugins/incubator/InstantSSH/README.md

 5. Upload the plugin archive
 6. Restore your **plugins/InstantSSH/config.php** configuration file (compare it with the new version first)
 7. Activate the plugin

+### Translations

+Since version 2.0.1, this plugin can be translated in your language using a simple PHP file which return an array of translation strings.
+In order, to translate this plugin in your language, you must:

+1. Create a new translation file for your language (eg. de_DE.php) in the InstantSSH/l10n directory by copying the en_GB.php file ( only if the file doesn't exist yet ).
+The file must be UTF-8 encoded.
+2. Translate the strings (The keys are the msgid strings and the values the msgstr strings).
+You must only translate the msgstr strings.

+During your translation session, you must enable the DEBUG mode in the /etc/imscp/imscp.conf file to force reload of the translation files on each request, else, the translation strings are put in cache.
+Don't forget to disable it once you have finished to translate.

+You're welcome to submit your translation files in our forum if you want see them integrated in the later release.

 ### Troubleshootings